Table Of Contents

 Informal

-Informal is the restaurant of Marc Gascons (we have already visited him and he told us about his bravas one of the best in the city) located in the Serras Hotel.
-A luxury that is paid as such, but the cuisine of Gascons, Michelin star by Els Tinars in Llagostera, never disappoints.
+Informal is the restaurant of Marc Gascons (we already visited him and he told us about his bravas, one of the best in town) located in the Hotel Serras.
+A luxury that is paid as such, but the cuisine of Gascons, Michelin star for Els Tinars, in Llagostera, never disappoints.

 📍 Passeig de Colom, 9